Cognitive Behavioral Therapy

 Many alcoholics and addicts suffer from at least one type of trauma.
 EMDR is helpful in healing people affected by trauma or other forms of distress.

 Being active in addiction usually leads people through a spiral of distressing life experiences, for themselves and their loved ones.
-We have trained and experiences therapists who specialize in EMDR Therapy.
+We have trained and experienced therapists who specialize in EMDR Therapy.

 EMDR is an organized therapy that prompts patients to focus on a traumatic memory for a little while, along with bilateral simulation (eye movements).
 This helps with a reduction in the vividness and emotion associated with the trauma.